Skip to content

 # List requested level using all available providers

-items = await self._list(path, tenant, providers=self.Libraries)
+items = await self._list(path, providers=self.Libraries)

 if recursive: